Congratulations to our Georgia Certified Economic Developer program graduates!

 Travis Stegall is currently the economic and community development director for the City of Brunswick.
 He is responsible for managing and administering HUD Community Development Block Grant entitlements as well as state and city development incentives.
 Prior to this role, Travis served for five years as the regional director of WFE Corporate, a social impact investment firm focusing on small business and municipality development.
 Prior to that, Travis spent 12 years in commercial and residential wholesale finance.

 Travis's love and passion for both entrepreneurship and community leaders led him to create his nonprofit organization, the T.R.
 Stegall Education Foundation, in 2013 to increase upward mobility and economic development in low- to moderate-income communities.

-Gina Webb currently is the Region 10 representative for the Georgia Department of Community Affairs.
+Gina Webb currently is the One Georgia Director for the Georgia Department of Community Affairs.
+She previously served as Region 10 representative for the Georgia Department of Community Affairs.
 Prior to joining DCA, Gina served as executive director of the Terrell County Chamber of Commerce for 10 years.
 She has served on the boards of the Southwest Georgia Chamber Council, Locate South Georgia, the Plantation Trace Travel Association, the Georgia Association of Chamber of Commerce Executives, and the Dawson Rotary Club.
 She has also been a member of the local steering committee for the Georgia Quail Hunt.
 Gina is a graduate of Leadership Terrell, the Georgia Academy for Economic Development, Leadership Georgia and Young Gamechangers.